 What is Portfolio Diversification?

 Portfolio diversification is an investment strategy that involves spreading your investment capital across a variety of assets or securities within your investment portfolio.
-The aim of diversification is to reduce risk and increase the likelihood of achieving more stable and consistent returns over time.
+The aim of diversification is to mitigate risk and increase the likelihood of achieving more stable and consistent returns over time.

 The underlying principle of portfolio diversification is based on the idea that different assets have varying levels of risk and return potential.
 By holding a mix of assets with low or negatively correlated price movements, the positive performance of some assets may help offset the negative performance of others during market fluctuations.